 This year, for the very first time I travelled to Inari, Lapland in September.
 The northernmost region of Finland is famous for its colourful foliage during this time of the year, but I could never make it in the fall before.
 So, let me tell you why autumn in Lapland is now a new favourite of mine.
 Lapland in autumn After being bathed 24 hours per day in daylight during…

-Join us between 6 and 12 January 2019 for this Northern Lights and Polar Night photography workshop in Utsjoki, in the very north of Finnish Lapland!
+Join us in January 2020 for this Northern Lights and Polar Night photography workshop in Utsjoki, in the very north of Finnish Lapland!
 We will photograph the winter landscapes in the unique twilight of the polar night, meet reindeer and their herder, and of course attempt to catch the beautiful Aurora Borealis.

 The solar minimum may be on its way but it does not mean that we will not see Auroras anymore in Lapland.
 A coronal hole created enough disturbance to spark bright Auroras in Inari.
 Check out all the pictures from the best northern lights display that I have ever witnessed.

 With unreliable weather forecasts, we had a very challenging Northern Lights Excursion around Inari with my guests from Australia.
 They came from so far away and it was their only chance to see the Aurora Borealis!
 Check out how we find the Northern Lights between Inari and Utsjoki after so much driving!

 When I travelled to Lapland at the occasion of the Inari Camera Borealis festival, I also guided a few guests to see and photograph the Aurora.
 On 18 November, despite the rather weak forecast, we were in for a treat!

 This year 2017 has provided amazing displays of Northern Lights up in Northern Finnish Lapland.
 Check out my own 7 favourite pictures of the year.